ersaazis/project_ansible/README.md

 - **Timezone**: Set to `Asia/Jakarta` globally in `group_vars/all.yml`.
 - **Monitoring**: Controlled by `enable_monitoring` flag in `host_vars`.
 - **Backup**: Controlled by `enable_backup` flag in `host_vars`.
 Triggered via `playbooks/other/` calling respective backup tags.

-## AI Assistant Guidelines

-> **🚨 CRITICAL INSTRUCTION FOR AI ASSISTANTS 🚨**
-> If the user asks you to "update context", "pelajari project ini", or requests an update to the project's documentation/rules, you **MUST** use the `mcp:sequential-thinking` (Sequential Thinking) tool to meticulously study the project's directory structure, roles, playbooks, variables, and scripts from scratch.
-Do this to capture the latest architecture, flow, and pattern changes, and then update both `GEMINI.md` and `README.md` to reflect the new state accurately.